hafizramiz/weather_app/README.md

 ## Packages
-http : Used for making API requests to the OpenWeatherMap API.
+http: Used for making API requests to the OpenWeatherMap API.
 It provides a type-safe way to interact with RESTful APIs.

 geolocator: Allows the app to retrieve the current location using the device's GPS.